Nima Dahir

 2018

 I received my B.S. in mathematics and economics from the Ohio State University and an M.A. in sociology from Stanford University.
-My research has been supported by the Knight-Hennessy Fellowship, Beinecke Foundation, and the Vice Provost for Graduate Education at Stanford among others.
+My work has been supported by grants and fellowships from the American Educational Research Association, the National Science Foundation, Stanford University Vice Provost for Graduate Education, and the Knight-Hennessy Scholarship.

 Contact